 Pre-primary education is provided in day care centres and schools between 8 am – 1 pm for 4 hours per day on average during the school year.
 The Finnish Child Care and Education Committee decides on the places where pre-primary education is provided each year.

-Day care in conjunction with pre-primary education
+Early childhood education in conjunction with pre-primary education

 Pre-primary day care centres and schools provide day care in the mornings before pre-primary education begins and in the afternoons after it ends.
 Day care is subject to a charge.
 Day care in conjunction with pre-primary education is applied for at the same time as pre-primary education, using the same form.